-

 Nigel Elders CIO The Perth Mint

-Sameera Bandara Head of APAC IT Programmed
+Sameera Bandara CIO Programmed

 Steven Paice Head of Cyber Security South Metropolitan Health Service